Kim Kardashian’s SKIMS Tapped Kate Moss For New Campaign

 The new campaign comes right after SKIMS dropped its collaboration with Team USA ahead of the Tokyo Olympics — starting July 23 — which will be the official undergarments for the delegation’s female athletes.
 The collection, which dropped on July 12, is almost sold out.

-Starting July 15, you’ll be able to see Moss modeling SKIMS’ intimates on TV in ads directed by photographer and longtime SKIMS collaborator Donna Trope.
+Starting July 15, you’ll be able to see Moss modelling SKIMS’ intimates on TV in ads directed by photographer and longtime SKIMS collaborator Donna Trope.